VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Okay, neat, sure, but maybe it's a contrived example.
 It's solving a problem that could've been done by just letting the user type out commands (albeit that would be less fun).
 So, what about working around a real limitation...

 [Pixelscript](https://omniglot.com/conscripts/pixelscript.htm) exists for people working on pixel art.
-At extremely low resolutions, there's just not room to add a normal signature and have it be legible anyway <a class="ptr">(2)</a>.
+At extremely low resolutions, there's just not room to add a normal signature and have it be legible anyway <footnote>FWIW, I think <a href="https://www.omniglot.com/conscripts/kfg.htm">KFG</a> may be a better choice if you're working at only a moderately low resolution, as while it's still not a text anybody can read super easily, it's more recognizably text at all, and the differention between glyphs makes it a hair easier to read.</footnote>.
 Unlike with the 7-segment display Script/Font, this doesn't try to look like an existing alphabet.

 ![img](https://omniglot.com/images/langsamples/udhr_pixelscript.gif)